lauralwd/azolla_phd_thesis/source/12_chapter_2_foul-play.md

 Detection of the weevil and the perfect assembly of the _N. azollae_ rRNA confirmed the accuracy of EMIRGE assemblies and subsequent taxonomic assignments by Mothur.
 The bacterial orders Rhizobiales and Burkholderdiales were found enriched in (L) samples by both methods at 2% and 1% abundance, respectively, and in all but one (L) sample by RiboTagger (+@fig:fig2_2, Environmental).

-For the cultured Azolla species, short-read sequencing data obtained from seven different species were also analyzed using EMIRGE and RiboTagger (Table 1).
+For the cultured Azolla species, short-read sequencing data obtained from seven different species were also analyzed using EMIRGE and RiboTagger (+@tab:tbl2_1).
 Cultured ferns included _A. filiculoides_ originating from the same ditch as the environmental sample but cultured for two years so as to be devoid of _N. azollae_ (=_A. filiculoides_-Sterilized).
 The most abundant taxonomic assignments from DNA of cultured Azolla species were Viridiplantae nuclei, chloroplast and cyanobacteria (Fig. S1); these were removed so as to reveal taxa present at a lower abundance (+@fig:fig2_2, Cultured).
 Members of Burkholderiales, present in ditch samples of _A. filiculoides_, were infrequently observed in cultured Azolla species.
 However, they were particularly prominent in _A. filiculoides_-Sterilized.
 Similarly, Caulobacteriales were infrequently observed in cultured Azolla.
 In contrast, Rhizobiales were observed in all cultured and environmental Azolla samples, including those devoid of _N. azollae_ (Fig. S2, _A. filiculoides_-Sterilized).
-Azolla accessions from IRRI had been cultured for many years (Table 1), raising the likelihood that their microbiomes were considerably altered from when first collected in their natural environment.
+Azolla accessions from IRRI had been cultured for many years (+@tab:tbl2_1), raising the likelihood that their microbiomes were considerably altered from when first collected in their natural environment.
 The persistent occurrence of Rhizobiales in environmental, cultured and sterilized ferns, however, suggested that these bacteria are closely associated with the fern and possibly have an added ecological function in the Azolla-Nostoc symbiosis.
 Detection of the rRNA genes from Rhizobiales in DNA from _A. filiculoides_-Sterilized further predicted that the long-read nuclear genome assemblies from this plant likely contained scaffolds of persistent bacterial endophytes.

 ![Recruitment summary on bacterial scaffolds obtained by Celera or Falcon assemblies of the _A. filiculoides_ genome.
 Short reads from cultured Azolla species and environmental samples, A.filiculoides leaf pocket enriched and whole plant (L,P) and water control (W), were recruited onto assembly scaffolds including the _A. filiculoides_ chloroplast as well as on to _E.coli_ (GCA\_000005845.2\_ASM584v2) and _N. azollae_ (NC\_014248.1) reference genomes.
 Bacterial scaffolds were from _A. filiculoides_ genome assemblies computed with either Celera (C) or Falcon (F) pipelines, length of the scaffolds is in megabases (Mb).
 Read counts were normalized per kb with colour coding in linear scale (top panel) illustrating the dominance of DNA from chloroplast and _N. azollae_.
 Normalized read counts were further scaled logarithmically (bottom panel) to reveal differences between the negative control _E. coli_ and presence calls for scaffolds belonging to the bacterial genera _Hydrocarboniphaga_, _Rhizobium_ and _Shinella_.](source/figures/fig2_3.png){#fig:fig2_3 width=100%}

 ### Near full-length genomes of two novel Rhizobiales species in assemblies of the _A. filiculoides_ genome are present in all Azolla species
-The Falcon and Celera assemblies from the _A. filiculoides_-Sterilized were scanned for bacterial scaffolds (presence of 16S rRNA) with RNAmmer; scaffold taxonomy was then assigned using Mothur if they were longer than 0.1 Mb (Table 2).
+The Falcon and Celera assemblies from the _A. filiculoides_-Sterilized were scanned for bacterial scaffolds (presence of 16S rRNA) with RNAmmer; scaffold taxonomy was then assigned using Mothur if they were longer than 0.1 Mb (+@tab:tbl2_2).
 Both assemblies reproducibly yielded scaffolds from the genera _Shinella_ and _Rhizobium_ (Rhizobiales).

 To differentiate true endophytic partners from bacterial infections due to culture treatments or DNA extractions, recruitment analyses were carried out: short reads of all cultured species and environmental samples were mapped to the bacterial scaffolds extracted from the nuclear genome assemblies, then only hits with an identity over 97% were counted and hit frequency normalized for scaffold length, thus generating a heat map (+@fig:fig2_3).